mjt-books/python-book/chapters/chapter-7.md

    - Start with FP32 everywhere.
    - Then enable BF16 or FP16 for a subset of layers (e.g., only MLP blocks, not norm/attention).
    - Observe when instability appears.
+   - This can quickly highlight one problematic submodule.

 4. **Turn off specific optimizations.**
    - Disable certain fused kernels or TF32/INT8 paths to see if the issue is kernel-specific.